AnoirsGit/YDKJS-objects-and-prototypes/chapter_4/Readme.md

 >  OO or class-oriented programming stresses that data intrinsically has associated behavior that operates on it, so proper designing to package up the data and behavior together.

-> * **nheritance** is the mechanism of basing an object or class upon another object (prototype-based inheritance) or class (class-based inheritance), retaining similar implementation.
+> * **nheritance** is the mechanism of basing an obj or class upon another obj (prototype-based inheritance) or class (class-based inheritance), retaining similar implementation.

 > * **polymorphism** describes the idea that a genearal behavior from aparent class can be overridden in a chikls class to give it more specifics